Harrismom08/agents-scripts/README.md

 This is not my first rodeo.
-This is my 2nd attemt at modification
+This is my 2nd attempt at modification